 Implementing IT4IT does take time and effort.
 However, through the charting of the IT landscape and unearthing of superfluous systems, practices and licenses, the elimination process leads to significant cost savings and a much easier way going forward.

 Learn more about how IT4IT can help you gain internal support for restructuring and increase transparency?
-Arrange a no-strings-attached consultancy appointment.
+Download our latest whitepaper: Increasing the value and unity of your IT department

 IT4IT is a trademark of The Open Group